 Type of component

 Information related to the types of costs associated with production such as fixed costs and variable costs are needed.
 Fixed costs do not change with increasing production, while variable costs are in the opposite condition.
-Variable costs depend on yield and are a constant amount per unit produced.
+Variable costs depend on yield and are a constant amount per unit produce.
 As production and output volumes increase, variable costs will also increase.
 Examples of variable costs are sales commissions as well as direct labour and raw material costs.

 Meanwhile, fixed costs are costs that are constant regardless of production output and do not depend on output.
 Examples are rental costs, employee salaries, insurance, and office supplies.